Updated: February 3 2021

 There are three technical routes from ERP ECC 6.0 to SAP S/4HANA:

 - System Conversion: the route selected by half of our customers is a “system conversion”.
 One existing ERP system is converted to S/4HANA.
-You can deploy on-premise in your own data centre or move to the cloud with a hyperscaler.
+You can deploy on-premise, in the SAP S/4HANA Cloud, private edition, in your own data centre or move to the cloud with a hyperscaler.

 - New implementation: if you want to start again on a new page and do a “new implementation”, you can choose to deploy on-premise or in the cloud.
 See my blog here on deployment options.